x702-obfuscated/Python-Notes/1-Comments-Data-Variables-Operators/3-Data.md

 <br>

 # Data Types
-To work with data it must by classified into types, we will begin with literal data
+To work with data it must by classified into types, we will begin with `literal` data
-> * **Literal Data**: actual data values that do not represent any other data.
+* `Literal Data`: actual fixed data values that do not represent any other data and written directly into code.

 <br>